 The central mission of the Survey has always been language documentation, focusing naturally on the dozens of indigenous languages of California but also including other languages of the Americas.
 We have sponsored documentary linguistic work from Alaska and Canada in the north to Peru and Bolivia in the south, but the bulk of our work has been in California, elsewhere in the western and southwestern United States, and in Mexico.
 In the 1950s and 1960s, the Survey developed a series of elicitation protocols that students used for quick, survey-style linguistic work throughout the state; these are now a valuable part of our permanent collection.
 At present, support for Berkeley students includes limited financial and technical assistance (including recording equipment), as well as physical and virtual storage space for temporary archiving of ongoing fieldwork projects.
 We also sponsor occasional workshops for California Indian communities with their own documentation programs, in which we give advice about good practices in documentation and archiving.

-Thanks to the generosity of the late Robert L. Oswalt and his family, beginning in a few years the Survey will administer a small grant program, comparable in scope to that of the Endangered Language Fund.
-The Oswalt Fund will support well-designed small projects that seek to document endangered languages.
-Application deadlines for the first annual Oswalt Fund grants will be announced in 2011.
+Thanks to the generosity of the late Robert L. Oswalt and his family, since 2011 the Survey has administered a small grant program comparable in scope to that of the Endangered Language Fund.
+The Oswalt Fund supports well-designed small projects that seek to document endangered languages.
+Application deadlines for annual Oswalt Fund grants are announced in the Fall here.

 No language documentation project is worthwhile when its results are lost, or when they languish in a moldy closet or hot garage.
 We are committed to ensuring that documentary materials donated to us (whether collected in projects we sponsored or by other researchers) are preserved securely, in good condition, and with sufficient metadata to enable interested people to find them.
 All our paper materials are archived in a locked, climate-controlled room; most items are available for use by researchers, but especially fragile material is transferred to the Bancroft Library on campus.
 Original material deposited in digital form, and digital copies of paper originals, are stored on campus servers and are routinely backed up off-site.
 (The audio recordings deposited in the Berkeley Language Center, in many cases associated with paper materials archived in the Survey, are similarly preserved: originals are kept in a secure climate-controlled room, and digital copies are routinely backed up.)